Twocoolguy/BrickThrower/README.md

 - Remove ability to attack mobs with brickthrower items in hand.
 (1.8+)
 - Remove ability to use trident from brickthrower.
 (1.13+)

-## Have a bit of an idea.
-Basically, any time any interaction is happening with a brickthrower item in the main or off hand, cancel that interaction.
-This will patch MANY bugs.

-## Current Things that need to be fixed
+## Things that have been "patched" but need to be tested
 - Add a check for if your inventory is full with brickthrower get.
 (1.8+)

+## Current Things that need to be fixed
 - Remove ability to wear armor/elytras from brickthrower.
 (1.8+)
 - (KINDA FIXED...)
 Remove ability to place lily pads with brickthrower.
 (1.8+)
 - Remove ability to wear heads from brickthrower.
 (1.8+)